vendu/vaaja/usr/games/mjolnir/doc/INTRODUCTION.md

 # Game Start

-At the beginning of game, you will have the following possessions
-- 4 food rations
+At the beginning of game, you will have the following possessions f - 4 food rations
+~ - 8 potions of water
-- a bit of Gleipnir
+G - a bit of Gleipnir
-- the blessed silver cross of Ezekiel
+x - the blessed silver cross of Ezekiel
+| - the rod of Buddha

 # Levels and Quests